notefox/JavaOPSM/README.md

 ### Why java tho?
 Why not use C on a System level, or C++, or ...
 I have the belive that Java is a very consistent and direct programming-language.
 Also nearly everyone I know can read Java code perfectly.
 Also Java is running itself in a VM, wich means the code will be running on most if not all devices the same way.
 Also I don't know C well enough.

-## GNU General Public License ?
+### GNU General Public License ?
 YES!
-This code base / documantation is and will stay under the GNU General Public License, therefor you can copy the code and use it or write clones with tthe same structure.
+This code base / documantation is and will stay under the GNU General Public License, therefor you can copy the code and use it or write clones with the same structure.

 ### What is the main point of this project ?
 InterProcess Communication or Module Management
 That is a good question.
 I kinda started this Project for IPC but you need a reliable way to manage those Processes (modules).
 So I will first implement the Process(Module) Management and then create the IPC ontop of it.